IsmailT-1/IsmailT-1/README.md

 # Hi, I'm Ismail! 👋

-🎓 Student at **Northern Alberta Institute of Technology (NAIT)** – Edmonton, Alberta
-💻 Web Design & Development Student
+🎓 I am a student at **Northern Alberta Institute of Technology (NAIT)** in Edmonton, Alberta and am a Web Design & Development Student!

 ## 🏆 About Me